Randsfjorden Line

-The Randsfjorden Line (Randsfjordbanen) is an 87 km railway located in Viken county in Norway connecting Drammen to Hønefoss and Hadeland in Innlandet county.
+The Randsfjorden Line (Randsfjordbanen) is an 87 km railway located in Buskerud in Norway connecting Drammen to Hønefoss and Jevnaker in Akershus county.
 The railway is primarily used for passenger trains, and the only scheduled trains on the stretch are Vy Tog express trains on the Bergen Line between Oslo and Bergen.
 Freight trains to Bergen go to Hønefoss via the Gjøvik Line.
 The railway is owned by Bane NOR.